 Put the publication’s audience first.
 It will be clear to any publication what the value exchange is for the writer; the latter will produce the content and will get some exposure by having it hosted on a reputable site.
 Therefore, the onus is on the writer to prove that this is mutually beneficial.
 Marketers should foreground the benefits that the audience will gain by reading the content, whether that is entertainment, information, or stimulating debate.

 Alicegwalton.com | Forbes Contributor

 I’d say personalize it as much as possible — it’s very clear when a PR or marketing person has read your work and not.
 So make sure not only that the story is really a good match for the writer, but also that the email shows that you’ve read the person’s work and if possible reference it (and make sure the writer hasn’t already covered the story!).

 We embarked on a journey of an extensive analysis of some 39,000 articles published on Forbes to help you tap into readers’ interests and needs.
 It appeared, that only a mind-boggling 1% of posts are shared more than 20,000 times.
 But we are still hopeful because this kind of performance is still the highest in the industry, and you can learn a thing or two from those few successful posts.
 For instance, talk about things that people deal with or discuss on a daily basis, like politics or social life.
-We also took a closer look at why popular Forbes contributors are doing so well, and dissected each and every post they published.
-Even the titles didn’t go unnoticed, and we we able to find out what does it take for a title to draw reader’s attention.
+We also took a closer look at why popular Forbes contributors are doing so well and dissected each and every post they published.
+Even the titles didn’t go unnoticed, and we were able to find out what it takes for a title to draw the reader’s attention.
 But don’t let the buzz blur your vision, seek inspiration in less competitive categories.
 And never stop learning from experts like the ones who were kind enough to let us in on their professional secrets.